aeternity/tutorials/how-to-write-unit-test-1.md

-# TUTORIAL: How to write Unit tests for Sophia smart contracts - Part 1
+# TUTORIAL: How to Write Unit tests for Sophia smart contracts - Part 1
 ## Tutorial Overview
 This tutorial series will walk you through the process of writing unit tests for Sophia smart contracts.
 To test a contract, we need to use a process where we send some input data, to some function of the contract.
 Then we assert a given result.